HOW TO GET STARTED

 Always check the bottom of the frame rails.
 Excessive curb-hopping will grind the bottom of the rails, altering the chassis performance.
 While some scraping is inevitable, if the tubes feel like a “D” when you put your fingers on them, the chassis may be overly worn.

 Check the welds.
 Cracks in the frame welds will dramatically alter the kart’s performance.
-While these can sometimes be fixed, they should not be raced on.
+While these can sometimes be fixed, unaddressed cracks should not be raced on.

 Does the owner have extra spare parts to sell you, or are spare parts readily available?
 Some less popular brands, especially ones produced overseas, can be difficult and overly pricey to maintain if the manufacturer doesn’t have a US dealer network.